 When the body is under stress, it will block a certain degree of energy flow in the body.
 This is part of our natural survival systems and happens subconsciously.

-Muscle monitoring can indicate a stress in some area or function of the body/mind/spirit system identifying the underlying cause of the problem, dis-ease, behavioural pattern, sensitivities to food etc.
+Muscle monitoring can indicate a stress in some area or function of the body/mind/spirit system identifying the underlying cause of the problem, disease, behavioural pattern, sensitivities to food etc.

 Monitoring a muscle response can indicate stress directly to the muscle itself or its associated organ/gland/meridian system.
+The Functional Neurology

-Using a muscle as an indicator also allows you to identify the correction of highest priority, which leads to a release of the stress response, resolution of the issue and a return to homoeostasis and integrated function of the central nervous system and the meridian system.
+Using a muscle as an indicator also allows you to identify the correction of highest priority, which leads to a release of the stress response, resolution of the issue and a return to homeostasis and integrated function of the central nervous system and the meridian system.